 A Bank of Montreal (BMO) Automated Teller Machine (ATM) is located outside the Canex.
 BMO is currently the service provider of the Canadian Defence Community Banking program.

 The administration staff at the Recruiting Centres will organize all your transportation to Kingston.
-If you are arriving at the airport, bus or train station a taxi will be able to take you to RMC.
-Remember to keep the receipt because you will be reimbursed for this expense.
-If you arrive by car, directions to the College are found at Annex F
+Your travel from the Toronto Airport, will be coordinated with the RMC College Orderly Room.
+If you need to take a taxi, remember to keep the receipt because you will be reimbursed for this expense.
+If you arrive by car, directions to the College are found at Visiting RMC.

 Royal Military College of Canada